Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Given a Non-Combative Corporation Member has a weapon not banned in Article 2, Section 2, Clause 6, Sub-Clause B, and the said persons is already in the way of the confrontation, the Corporation Member may take action to defend themselves, and prevent harm to a Security Personnel.*

+18) Nova Corporation Personnel, combative and non combative are to refrain from, and can only rope one body at any given time provided the body is not satisfying the following conditions:

+*a) The body in question is not of any member of the Security Corps.*

+*b) The body in question is not of any Nova Corporation Personnel ranking Classification - A or higher.*

+*c) Those ranking Classification - A or lower may only rope the body of the same classification or lower.*

 ## **Section 3: Nova Corporation Hierarchy**